KaustubhSinghks/Credit-Card-Fraud-Detection/README.md

 bash
 Copy code

 pip install pandas numpy scikit-learn

-How to Run
+**How to Run**

-Prepare the Dataset: Ensure the dataset file creditcard.csv is available in the working directory.
+**Prepare the Dataset:** Ensure the dataset file creditcard.csv is available in the working directory.

-Execute the Script: Run the Python script using the following command:
+**Execute the Script**: Run the Python script using the following command:

 bash
 Copy code